 “It’s one thing to be able to sit in front of computer screen and program something.
 But it’s another to have the conversations and engage in learning about what somebody wants out of a program to be written in order to be able to deliver on that.
 That all comes from a creative mindset.”

 Interested in bringing more creativity into your school or district?
-Sign up your team for the ISTE Creative Constructor Lab Virtual, and learn from some of the most creative minds in education.
+Sign up to get access to Creative Constructor Lab sessions. .

 Nicole Krueger is a freelance writer and journalist with a passion for finding out what makes learners tick.